 After a rollicking shore leave in the Canal Zone, the boat was ordered back to Key West, Florida, for a year of operational training duty as part of Submarine Squadron Four.
 She spent the remainder of 1945 engaged in various training exercises out of Key West.

-Captain Crowley was relieved of duty on 2 January 1946.
+Captain Crowley was relieved of duty on 2 January 1946 by CDR Ward.